paulrounak/De-Haze/README.md

 ## Sample Input Output

 By enhancing the model architecture through the addition of supplementary layers and training it on high-performance dedicated GPUs, we can achieve outputs with significantly higher resolutions.
+You can De-Noise and Sharpen the output, to get clearer images.

 ### **Sample Input**